libxkbcommon 1.13.0

 1.14.0

-XKB_EXPORT struct xkb_keymap * xkb_state_machine_get_keymap ( const struct xkb_state_machine sm)
+XKB_EXPORT struct xkb_keymap * xkb_machine_get_keymap ( const struct xkb_machine machine)

-Get the keymap which a keyboard state machine object is using.
+Get the keymap which a xkb_machine object is using.

 Parameters